 Businesses can reduce their environmental impact by selecting products made from recycled materials, practicing waste reduction strategies, and reusing or recycling consumable goods.
-Studies show businesses that reduce waste are regarded more favorably by customers, the public, and their own employees, and motivate others to do the same.
+Studies show that companies that reduce waste are regarded more favorably by customers, the public, and their own employees, motivating others to do the same.

 - Set copiers and printers to print on both sides by default.